This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 The Food and Drug Administration has come out with stringent regulation procedures for commercially prepared formulas.

-The manufacturer of formula milk is required to analyze each batch of the product that comes from the factory floor for required nutrients.
+The manufacturer of formula milk is required to analyze each batch of the product that comes from the factory floor for the required nutrients.

 All containers are coded for easy batch identification.
 During the shelf-life of the product, samples are tested randomly for its stability by health officers.